paladin-t/my_basic/README.md

 ## Compatibility

-It fits well on a large scale of Workstation, PC, Tablet, Pad, Mobile Phone, PDA, Video Game Console, Raspberry Pi, Intel Edison, Arduino and even MCU; totally portable to Windows, macOS, Unix, Linux, iOS, Android, RTOS, etc.
+It fits well on a large scale of Workstation, PC, Tablet, Pad, Mobile Phone, PDA, Video Game Console, Raspberry Pi, Arduino and even MCU; totally portable to Windows, macOS, Unix, Linux, iOS, Android, RTOS, etc.

 May be used as an alternative of something like Lua.

 **For Arduino**

-There is a MY-BASIC interpreter porting of Arduino, with a totally rewritten shell and user manual.
-Please see [MY-BASIC ARDU](https://my-basic.github.io/ardu/).
+There is an Arduino porting of MY-BASIC interpreter, with a totally rewritten shell and a user manual.
+See [MY-BASIC ARDU](https://my-basic.github.io/ardu/) for details.

 <a href="https://my-basic.github.io/ardu/">
 <img src="https://upload.wikimedia.org/wikipedia/commons/8/87/Arduino_Logo.svg" width="64">